-Mark Niutta - Non-Executive Director (appointed 19 December 2014)
+Mark Niutta - Non-Executive Director

 Mr Niutta has been involved in stockbroking since working for the Perth Stock Exchange (now ASX) in 1986.
 He was previously an authorised representative specialising in capital raisings and giving advice to retail clients involving the purchase and sale of listed equities.
 Mr Niutta spent 13 years with Morgan Stockbroking Perth (Now RBS Morgans).